nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Notes**

-Notes are important information that you should pay attention to when using sprINT.
+Notes are important information that you should pay attention to when using **MODTrek**.

 <div markdown="span" class="alert alert-info">